ljvmiranda921/pyswarms/README.md

 ```

 This then returns the best score found during optimization, and the
-hyperparameter options that enables it.
+hyperparameter options that enable it.

 ```s
 >>> best_score